 Resort Beverage Manager and Sommelier

 Mark Buzan is a Level Two Certified Sommelier with a passion for wine and more than 17 years of experience at leading restaurants, hotels and resorts.
-In his new role guiding Carmel Valley Ranch's world-class wine and beverage program, Buzan works closely with award-winning Executive Chef Tim Wood and Winemaker Peter Figge to incorporate the bounty of the resort's 4-acre Pinot Noir vineyard, organic garden, and surrounding landscape into thoughtful seasonal and locally-inspired beverage menus.
+His new role guides Carmel Valley Ranch's world-class wine and beverage program.
+Buzan works closely with award-winning Executive Chef Tim Wood and local winemakers to incorporate the bounty of the resort's 4-acre Pinot Noir vineyard, organic garden, and surrounding landscape into thoughtful seasonal and locally-inspired beverage menus.

 Mark honed his deep knowledge of the Carmel Valley and surrounding regions as Wine Director at Bernardus Lodge; Corporate Wine & Spirits Manager at Pebble Beach Resorts; founding Wine Director for the annual Pebble Beach Food & Wine event; and Wine Director at The Highlands Inn in Carmel, where he helmed the final Masters of Food & Wine event at the historic property.